swaridebbarma/movie_database/README.md

 The Movie Database is a simple web application built with React.
 It allows users to search for movies and view details about them.
 The application fetches data from an external movie API and displays it in a clean, user-friendly interface.

 ## Features and functionalities:
-Search Movies:
+Search Functionality:

-Users can type in a movie title to search for movies.
+Users can search for movies by their titles.
+Utilizes the OMDB API to fetch movie data based on user input.

-Movie Details:
+Movie Details Display:

-Displays information like the title, release date,Actors,Director, overview, and poster of the movie.
+Displays detailed information about the searched movie, including title, release date, genre, plot, and more.

 Responsive Design:

-Works well on both desktop and mobile devices.
+Ensures that the application is fully responsive and provides a seamless experience across different devices and screen sizes.

+Header and Footer:

+A consistent header with the title of the application.
+A footer with developer credits and social media links.

+Social Media Integration:

+Includes links to YouTube, Facebook, and Jio Cinema with corresponding icons.

 ## Technologies Used:
-Frontend:
-React.js
-API:
-Fetches data from The Movie Database (TMDb) API
+React: A JavaScript library for building user interfaces.
+Bootstrap: A CSS framework for developing responsive and mobile-first websites.
+react-icons: A library of popular icons for React applications.
+OMDB API: An online database to fetch movie information.
 Styling:
 Basic CSS for layout and design